cmusso86/recalibratiNN/README.md

 <img src="man/figures/ggP.png" width="80%" style="display: block; margin: auto;" />

-In this case, since we are fiting an lm() to an heterocedastic model, the histogram seems shifted indication a misscalibration.
+In this case, since we are fiting an lm() to an heterocedastic model, the histogram show clear indication a misscalibration.
 In the image we also present the p_value from the hispothesis testing of Kolmogorov-Smirnov test, performed with the `ks.test()` function from `stats` package.

-One can also want to visualize the miscalibration as QQ-plot-like graph, showing the cumulative predictive distribution in the x-axis versus the empirical cumulative distribution.
+It is also to use other visualization function of the package with the `gg_QQ_global`.
+This graph shows the cumulative predictive distribution in the x-axis versus the empirical cumulative distribution and require four parameters.

 ``` r
 gg_QQ_global(pit,